Economic history of the United Kingdom: 16th–17th centuries

-Growth in money supply
+Credit and money supply

+The economy grew faster than the money supply in this period.
+Few coins were in circulation due to the scarcity of precious metals and instead most transactions were made on credit.
+The numerous debts were usually settled during reckonings held at convenient intervals.
+Reciprocal debts were cancelled and only the difference had to be paid with cash.
+Other than that coins were used for specific purposes such as small transactions between strangers, for paying taxes and for overseas trade.
+Overall coins formed less than 10% of all exchanges.

 Spanish and Portuguese colonies in the New World exported large quantities of silver and gold to Europe, some of which added to the English money supply.
 There were multiple results that all expanded the English economy, according to Dr. Nuno Palma of the University of Manchester.
 The key features of the growth pattern included specialisation and structural change, and increases in market participation.
 The new supply of specie (silver and gold) increased the money supply.
 Instead of promissory notes paid off by future promissory notes, business transactions were supported by specie.
 This reduced transaction costs, increased the coverage of the market, and opened incentives and opportunities to participate in cash transaction.
 Demand arose for luxury goods from Asia, such as silk and pepper, which created new markets.
 The increased supply of specie made tax collection easier, allowing the government to build up fiscal capacity and provide for public goods.

 Various inflationary pressures existed; some were due to an influx of New World gold and a rising population.
 Inflation had a negative effect on the real wealth of most families.
 It set the stage for social upheaval as the gap between the rich and poor widening.
 This was a period of significant change for the majority of the rural population, with manorial land owners introducing enclosure measures.

 Exports

 Exports increased significantly, especially within the British empire.
 Mostly privately owned companies traded with the colonies in the West Indies, Northern America and India.

 The Company of Merchant Adventurers of London brought together London's leading overseas merchants in a regulated company in the early 15th century, in the nature of a guild.
 Its members' main business was the export of cloth, especially white (undyed) woollen broadcloth.
 This enabled them to import a large range of foreign goods.
-Given the trade conditions of the time, England came up with a public policy to increase Armenian merchant's involvement in English trade to pursue its commercial interests.
+Given the trade conditions of the time, England came up with a public policy to increase Armenian merchants' involvement in English trade to pursue its commercial interests.
 Accordingly, in 1688 a trade agreement was signed in London between English East India Company and Kjoja Panos Kalantar.
 Armenian merchants received privileges to carry out commercial activities in England.
 England, in its turn, wanted to change the main trade route from Europe to Asia, and from now on, Armenians, instead of overlanding in Arabia or Persia, used England.
 With this agreement, England wanted to take over the control that Dutch and France had at that time on world exports.